-You don't have to climb a mountain and sit on a big rock for six days to gain a vision about the role and mission of the safety committee.
-It might take a little more thought for you to understand how you can help the safety committee perform an effective role and fulfill its mission.
+You don't have to climb a mountain and sit on a big rock for six days to visualize the safety committee's role.
+However, it will take more thought to develop the safety committee to meet the expected behaviors and outcomes necessary to fulfill its role.

-I'm sure the position you occupy as a worker or manager in your company has some sort of formal title that helps you and others identify your role and associated duties.
-Along with that role come responsibilities and a certain level of status.
-Attached to every role you "play" is a set of expected behaviors and activities that are considered appropriate for that position.
+I'm sure the position you hold in your company has some sort of formal title that helps you and others identify your role and associated duties.
+Along with that role, come assigned responsibilities and status.
+Every role you play has a set of expected behaviors and activities considered appropriate for that role.

-Take a look at the following list of common roles.
+Take a look at the following list of common roles we play.
 The odds are you play one or more of these roles.

 As a safety committee member, you perform multiple roles.
 Let's see how this affects your responsibilities: